seboschtion/gummi/README.md

 # gummi

 Do you have a bunch of preamble files for your LaTeX documents and you reuse them all the time?
 What happens when you want to update these templates?
 You'll need to modify all the files in all your documents!
-Very time-consuming work, very boring, but thankfully, _very easy to automate_!
+Very time-consuming work, very boring, but thankfully, _very easy to automate!_

 With `gummi` you can do just that!
 You just create a git repository with your template files in it and you can use them in every LaTeX document you have!

-## Table of contents
+## Table of Contents

 1. [Install](#install)
 2. [Commands](#commands)